Johns Creek Georgia home where radon testing is recommended

 Sub-membrane depressurization: a sealed vapor barrier over exposed soil with active suction pulling radon from beneath the membrane.

 Both systems achieve 90-99% radon reduction and are typically installed in a single day.
 A post-mitigation test confirms the system is working.
-Use our mitigation cost estimator for a more specific estimate.
+Use our calculate radon mitigation pricing for a more specific estimate.

 Johns Creek Homeowners